 Bookstores in Paris are surviving despite the competition of e-commerce that is closing down stores in many countries.
-There are even excellent English bookstores.
-Good music stores sell instruments and music sheets.
+There are even four excellent English bookstores.
+The best music stores.
+French stores in Paris.
 Shopping in Paris.

 The largest bookstores in town are Fnac stores and Gibert Joseph, the reference academic bookstore in the city, selling new and second-hand books in English.
-Close to the Louvre Museum, WHSmith and Galignani, the oldest English bookstore in France, have a large choice of English books.
+Close to the Louvre, Smith&Son Paris has a large choice of English books.

-Don't miss the lovely Shakespeare and Company American bookstore and the tiny Abbey Bookshop Paris Canadian bookstore, both very close to Notre Dame Cathedral.
+We like the creative Red Wheelbarrow bookstore near Luxembourg Gardens, the iconic Shakespeare and Company American bookstore and the tiny Abbey Bookshop Paris Canadian bookstore, both close to Notre-Dame.

-In 1919, American Syvia Beach opened a shop, Shakespeare and Company, in Paris.
-Hemingway, James Joyce, Gertrude Stein, T. S. Eliot, Scott Fitzgerald came along frequently.
+In 1919, American Sylvia Beach opened a shop Shakespeare and Company, 12 rue de l'Odéon in Paris.
+Hemingway, James Joyce, T. S. Eliot, Scott Fitzgerald came along frequently.

 When George Whitman arrived in Paris soon after World War II, he knew about Shakespeare and Company, but the shop had been forced to close in 1941.
 George fell in love with Paris, living in cheap hotels and collecting so many books that in 1951 he had to open a bookstore.
 That store, 37 rue de la Bûcherie, kept up the spirit of the Shakespeare mother ship, inviting writers to eat, sleep, and work.
 When Sylvia Beach went along to a reading at the store in 1958, she gave a short speech and the famous name went up again.
 Shakespeare and Company was back in business.

-There are excellent independent bookstores such as La Procure near Luxembourg Gardens with nice premises, a large choice, good advice and competitive prices.
+There is a revival of independent bookstores such as La Procure near Luxembourg Gardens with nice premises, a large choice, good advice and competitive prices.

 OCD stores are buying, selling and exchanging used Blu-Ray, DVD, CD and vinyl records as well as videogames.
 Each store has at least 20,000 different references.

-For classical sheet music, we recommend to go to La Flute de Pan near Saint Lazare train station.
+For classical sheet music, we recommend La Flute de Pan near Saint-Lazare train station.

 Star's Music in Pigalle near Montmartre is the reference in the city for popular music instruments.

-Paul Beuscher near Opera Bastille is the largest sheet music and instrument store in town.
+Paul Beuscher near Opéra Bastille is the largest music instrument store in town.

 The best sheet music store, mostly classical music: